HippoCampusRobotics/fav_docs/assignment3.rst

 .. ..
 If you got an internal compiler error last time you built the firmware, this will probably happen again.
 Just repeat the build command a few times until it works.

-In this assignment, you will implement an algorithm for autonmous navigation within a confined environment.
+In this assignment, you will implement an algorithm for autonomous navigation within a confined environment.
 This will include a localization method and a path tracking controller.

 Again, keep in mind that the best controller isn't any good if your position data is rubbish.
 Set your priorities accordingly.